maliprandi/space-weather-report/.lovable/plan.md

-# Cislunar Space Weather Dashboard — Plan
+# Space Weather Dashboard — Plan

-A Palantir-style operational dashboard that visualizes the Sun, Earth, near-Earth space, and cislunar space in a stylized 2.5D top-down view, overlaying live NASA event data with a scrubbable 30-day timeline.
+An operational dashboard that visualizes the Sun, Earth, near-Earth space, and cislunar space in a stylized 2.5D top-down view, overlaying live NASA event data with a scrubbable 30-day timeline.

 ## Layout